-The Erase action includes an option to erase only “supervised & DEP devices” or to erase “supervised, DEP and unsupervised devices.”
+The Erase action includes an option to erase only “Supervised & DEP devices” or to erase “Supervised, DEP and unsupervised devices.”
 This option exists as a safety, to help you avoid erasing devices by mistake.
-Keep the first option select for most uses.
+Keep the first option selected for most uses.

 Erasure Method and Certifications

 GroundControl’s “Erase Device” action performs a cryptographic erase, identical to “Erase all Content and Settings.”
 This process destroys all of the encryption keys in effaceable storage, rendering all user data on the device cryptographically inaccessible.

 GroundControl’s erase conforms to the following industry standards:

 - NIST 800-88 revision 1 “Clear & Purge” http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-88r1.pdf